carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 - "Select files as input based on a string pattern."
 - "Edit Channel factory arguments to alter how data is read in."
 keypoints:
-- "You can use Channels to import data into Nextflow."
+- "Channels must be used to import data into Nextflow."
 - "Nextflow has two different kinds of channels, queue channels and value channels.
-Values channels contain a  single value and can be used multiple times in workflow.
-Queue channels can be used once and are consumed when they are used by a process or an operator."
+Data in value channels can be used multiple times in workflow.
+Data in queue channels are consumed when they are used by a process or an operator."
-- "Channel factory methods, such as Channel.of, are used to create Channels."
+- "Channel factory methods, such as `Channel.of`, are used to create Channels."
-- "Channel factory methods have optional arguments, e.g. `checkIfExists` , that can be used to alter the creation and behaviour of a channel. "
+- "Channel factory methods have optional arguments, e.g. `checkIfExists` , that can be used to alter the creation and behaviour of a channel."
 ---

 # Channels